Myrithok/Avocado/README.md

 # Avocado

-This project was developed for the course COMPSCI 2XB3 - "Computer Science Practice and Experience: Binding Theory to Practice" at McMaster University in the Winter 2019 term.
+This project was developed for the course COMPSCI 2XB3 - "Computer Science Practice and Experience: Binding Theory to Practice" at McMaster University in the Winter 2019 term by Dakota McKay, Daniel Wu, Erfan Jamilifar, and myself.

 Avocado is a social application for gamifying the repayment of student debt.